 Casein is a protein that is derived from milk.
 While whey protein is a fast-absorbing protein, casein is slow-digesting.
 Casein protein is commonly consumed before bedtime due to its anti-catabolic properties.
 This means it protects your muscles from breaking down!

 Egg protein is exactly what you’re thinking.
 It’s egg whites in powder form.
 This type of protein powder is an excellent alternative for those who want to avoid dairy at all costs.
 Egg protein powder is also lower in fat and calories.

-Vegan (plant-based) protein is the last category I will talk about.
-Without question, this is the protein supplement I recommend if you’re vegan/vegetarian or have an allergy to animal products.
+Vegan (plant-based) protein power, without question, is the protein supplement I recommend if you’re vegan/vegetarian or have an allergy to animal products.